 When purchased in addition to the state minimum coverage, comprehensive and collision are usually referred to as full coverage.
 Full coverage insurance is generally more expensive than just purchasing the state minimum coverage, but you can save by shopping around for quotes and checking out WalletHub’s guides to cheap car insurance and car insurance discounts.

 Yes, you need full coverage on a financed car.
-Any reputable lender will require drivers with a loan or a lease to purchase comprehensive and collision insurance for their vehicle in addition to the state’s minimum requirements for car insurance.
-Your contract with the lender might even require you to choose a specific … read full answerdeductible to ensure that you will be able to pay it if you file a claim.
+Any reputable lender will require drivers with a financed vehicle to purchase comprehensive and collision insurance, in addition to the state’s minimum required car insurance coverage.
+Your contract with the lender might even require you to choose a specific deductible to ensure that you will be able to pay it if you file a claim.… read full answer

 Full coverage is required on financed cars to protect the lender’s investment.
 This applies regardless of whether the vehicle is new or used.